Smart Strategies for European Sightseeing

 By Rick Steves

-Some people walk into Europe's major museums, churches, and ancient sites, gawk for a few minutes, then walk out.
+Some people walk into Europe's major museums, churches, palaces, castles, and ancient sites, gawk for a few minutes, then walk out.
 But with a little preparation and know-how, your sightseeing will go much more smoothly — and take on more significance.

 Museums

 Don't miss the masterpieces.
 A common misconception is that a great museum has only great art.
 But only a fraction of a museum's pieces are masterpieces worthy of your time.
 You can't possibly cover everything — so don't try.
-With the help of a tour guide or guidebook, focus on just the museum's top attractions.
-Most of Europe's major museums provide brief pamphlets that recommend a greatest-hits plan.
+With the help of a tour guide or guidebook, focus on just the top attractions.
+Most major museums provide brief pamphlets that recommend a greatest-hits plan.
 With this selective strategy, you'll appreciate the highlights while you're fresh.
 If you have any energy left afterward, you can explore other areas of specific interest to you.
 For me, museum going is the hardest work I do in Europe, and I'm rarely good for more than two or three hours at a time.
 If you're determined to cover a large museum thoroughly, try tackling it in separate visits over several days.

 Eavesdrop.
 If you're especially interested in a particular piece of art, spend a half hour studying it and listening to each passing tour guide tell his or her story about David or the Mona Lisa.
 They each do their own research and come up with a different angle to share.
 Much of it is true.
 There's nothing wrong with this sort of tour freeloading.
 Just don't stand in the front and ask a lot of questions.